 Laboratory sessions 6

 - attend actively all the lecture, exercise and laboratory sessions (active attendance requires that the topics of each lecture or session are studied and understood with sufficient depth and proper timing in order to be able to interact and ask questions during the next lecture)

 - solve the assigned exercise homework well before the scheduled session in order to fully appreciate the solution offered by the instructor

 - complete and submit in due time all the homework to be graded, including exercise and laboratory items

-- perform all the homework by yourself; it is allowed to have preliminary discussions with peers, but they must stop before you start working (copying from any source is not allowed, including peers, textbooks and the web: it will cause severe discipline to all the involved parties).
+- perform all the homework individually; it is allowed to have preliminary discussions with peers, but they must stop before one starts working (copying from any source is not allowed, including peers, textbooks and the web: it will cause severe discipline to all the involved parties).

 All the above steps are strictly necessary and none can be neglected to achieve a satisfactory preparation and pass the examination.

 - Level of active participation to classroom lecture, exercise and laboratory sessions (5%)

 - Final written exam (35%)

 - Final oral exam (15%).